jeffrafter/strapless/README.md

     $ rake -T bootstrap
     (in /path/to/your/rails/project)
-    rake db:bootstrap:dump  # Create a set of fixtures from the current database rake db:bootstrap:load  # Load initial fixtures (from db/data/*.yml) into the current database
+    rake db:bootstrap:dump[table]  # Create a set of fixtures from the current database rake db:bootstrap:load[table]  # Load initial fixtures (from db/data/*.yml) into the current database

 If you already have data then you can dump it to the db/data folder:

-    $ rake db:bootstrap:dump
+    $ rake db:bootstrap:dump[all]

 This will load all of your ActiveRecord::Base models (in your app/models) and generate fixtures for them.
 Strapless will attempt to use your to\_param so that